 What type of documentation would be most useful to track decisions, determine roles and responsibilities, timelines, outputs, and resources committed?
-The answer depends on institutional requirements as well as organizational capacity.
-A few tools we use at MIT GOV/LAB include (templates in the Appendix):
+The answer depends on institutional requirements as well as organizational capacity:

+MIT GOV/LAB Workbook including:

-- Work Plan.
-Jointly-produced document detailing roles and responsibilities, timelines, and outputs.
-The Work Plan serves as an informal agreement and living document that can be updated according to regular check-ins as the study progresses. - Risk and Equity Matrix.
-An exercise to outline and consider risks, mitigation strategies, costs, and benefits.
-This tool is part of MIT GOV/LAB's efforts on engaged scholarship to better consider and prepare for impacts on different actors through a project's lifetime.
-Furthermore, the matrix provides one way to build equitable exchange into decision-making for academic-practitioner research collaborations. - Memorandum of Understanding (MOU) or Data Sharing Agreement might be more appropriate to delineate technical aspects, such as data management and funding that are often tied to research deliverables.
+- 1. Difficult Conversations Questions Guide, an easily downloadable and printable format. - 2.
+Work Plan Template, a jointly-produced document detailing roles and responsibilities, timelines, and outputs. that serves as an informal agreement and living document that can be updated according to regular check-ins as the study progresses. - 3.
+Risk and Equity Matrix, an exercise to outline and consider risks, mitigation strategies, costs, and benefits to all parties, which is one way to build equitable exchange into decision-making for academic-practitioner research collaborations.

+Memorandum of Understanding (MOU) or Data Sharing Agreement might be more appropriate to delineate technical aspects, such as data management and funding that are often tied to research deliverables.
 Standard templates for MOUs vary by institution and any type of formal documentation should be developed in consultation with your host organization.
-We find MOUs are most helpful when working with large partner organizations that have technical capacity to negotiate legal terms. - Subaward or consultant?
+We find MOUs are most helpful when working with large partner organizations that have technical capacity to negotiate legal terms.

+Legal Terms and Conditions for Funds.
 If funds are being transferred between partners, it's important to consider the legal terms and conditions of the partnership and who holds decision-making power over the money.
 Depending on institutional arrangements, subawards typically offer more shared intellectual property, which may be beneficial.

 Again, check first with your host institution to see their standards for setting up agreements.
 Consider what type of written document makes most sense to clarify roles, establish trust and build joint-ownership of the research outcomes.
-At MIT GOV/LAB we almost always start with a simple Work Plan that is held in a shared, accessible (Dropbox, Google Drive, etc.) location to document early conversations and decisions.
+At MIT GOV/ LAB we almost always start with a simple Work Plan that is held in a shared, accessible (Dropbox, Google Drive, etc.) location to document early conversations and decisions.